taureandyernv/notebooks-extended/getting_started_notebooks/rapids-crash-course.md

 - [Video - Introduction to Dask XGBoost](https://www.youtube.com/watch?v=q8HfEZythjM).

  Walks through the [08_Introduction_to_Dask_XGBoost](getting_started_notebooks/intro_tutorials/08_Introduction_to_Dask_XGBoost.ipynb) notebook and hows how to work with Dask XGBoost in RAPIDS.
-This can be run on a Single GPU as well and is usefull when your dataset is larger than the memory size of your GPU.
+This can be run on a single GPU as well and is useful when your dataset is larger than the memory size of your GPU.

 ### Learning Notebooks